Committee and Coordinators

 Jeff began his research of Trumpeter Swans in 1983 while conducting waterfowl research in southeast Idaho, USA.
 From 1984 – 1991 he conducted his master’s research on the wintering and foraging ecology of Trumpeters in their primary wintering ground within the Yellowstone Ecosystem.
 Upon completion of his Ph.D. degree and move to Western Oregon University in 2007, he initiated a series of collaborative Trumpeter swan ecological research projects that still continue.
 These projects range from winter habitat monitoring, swan family group behavior, and cygnet survivorship, to egg temperature/incubation behavior, and swan migratory ecology.

 Carl D. Mitchell has worked with Trumpeter Swans since 1984.
 As a biologist for the U.S. Department of the Interior, he surveyed, managed and studied Trumpeter Swans in Wyoming, Montana, Idaho and Alaska.
 He wrote the Birds of North America (http://bna.birds.cornell.edu/bna) account on Trumpeter Swans in 1994, and co-authored a 2010 update.
 He retired from the U.S. Fish and Wildlife Service in 2011 and continues to work on Trumpeter Swan management and field research in the Greater Yellowstone Ecosystem.
 He is the former North American Coordinator for the SSG, and currently Editor of the Swan Specialist Group Newsletter.

-My main interest is in Icelandic Whooper Swans, I’ve been fortunate to assist with work being carried out on this species both in Iceland and the UK.
-I also take a keen interest in Bewick’s Swans and through my work at WWT; I assist with the capture and ringing of both species as part of WWT’s long term swan life-history studies.
-I am also invovled in the Goose and Swan Monitoring Programme which monitors the abundance and breeding success of the UK’s native geese and migratory swans during the non-breeding season.
+Kane’s main interest is in Icelandic Whooper Swans and he has been fortunate enough to assist with work being carried out on this species both in Iceland and in the UK.
+He also takes a keen interest in Bewick’s Swans and through his work at WWT, assists with the capture and ringing of both species as part of WWT’s long term swan life-history studies.
+Kane is also involved in the Goose & Swan Monitoring Programme which monitors the abundance and breeding success of the UK’s native geese and migratory swans during the non-breeding season.